blanthor/XamPctForms/README.md

 ## Known Issues
-Ability to delete was left unfinished.
+Ability to delete was left unfinished. iOS database implementation is not tested.
+Prioritizing the validation error messages needs to be done.

 ## Possible Improvements
 * An MVVM framework like Prism, MvvmLight, or MvvMCross was not used becuase navigation is quite simple.
 * An IoC container is not used.
-Therefore mocking database interactions is feasible.
+Therefore mocking database interactions is not feasible.
-* Dependency Service for platform-specific database paths for the new UserDatabase object to use.
+* Dependency Service for platform-specific database paths should be tested for iOS.

 ## GitHub Repo
 https://github.com/blanthor/XamPctForms.git